 All correspondence and enquiries about club membership and subscriptions will be channelled to the club.

-Club subscription payments, minus the £1.00 admin charge per subscription purchased, will be sent direct to the club’s nominated bank account on a weekly basis, so long as the funds due are in excess of £50.00.
+Club subscription payments, minus the £1.00 application fee per subscription purchased, will be sent direct to the club’s nominated bank account on a weekly basis, so long as the funds due are in excess of £50.00.
 If the funds are below this amount then they will be sent once they are £50.00 or above in the next payment run.
 Periodically, and at least once every three months, British Cycling will pay all dues where the amount is less than £50.00.

 The club member will automatically receive confirmation emails throughout the process of online subscription purchases.

 The person will still be accepted as a club member.
 However, the club member and the club secretary will each receive an email explaining that the system was unable to collect the subscription fee and that this should be paid to the club secretary using an alternative method.